First Nations University of Canada Annual

 THE GREAT OUTDOORS

 Saskatchewan is known as a stellar canoeing destination with everything from adrenaline-pumping whitewater to tranquility in stunning wilderness.
 Churchill River Canoe Outfitters is the go-to source for guided trips, equipment rentals and advice (www.churchillrivercanoe.com).
-They are members of the Canada Nature Escapes Co-operative, offering an array of nature-based trips and experiences such as horseback excursions and dogsledding (www.canadanatureescapes.ca).
+Get a taste for ranch life in Cypress Hills' cowboy country where the Historic Reesor Ranch offers everything from trail rides to cattle drives (www.reesorranch.com).

 The fishing in Saskatchewan is legendary, where trophy-sized catches are practically taken for granted.
 For the ultimate experience, head to a remote fly-in lodge for a combination of exceptional fishing and resort-style pampering in pristine forested lakelands.
-The Saskatchewan Outfitters Association lists sport fishing operators that meet high standards (www.soa.ca).
+The Saskatchewan Commission of Professional Outfitters lists sport fishing operators that meet high standards (www.scpo.ca).

 Situated on the Central North American Migratory Flyway, Saskatchewan is a birdwatcher’s dream.
 Among the easiest hotspots to visit is Chaplin Lake, right beside the Trans-Canada Highway.
 The lake is so significant that the Western Hemisphere Shorebird Reserve Network named it a Site of Hemispheric Importance.
 Each spring, a hundred thousand migrating shorebirds of some 30 species stop here to feed on their northward migration, including half the world’s sanderlings.
 Learn more from the exhibits at the Chaplin Nature Centre or take in a tour (www.chaplintourism.com).